cauterize-tools/cauterize/README.md

 * Note that specifications must list their dependencies in topographical order.
 * Add a "ranged" type that's similar to a scalar but only accepts n..m values in a builtin.
 * Prove hashes are on the expected content.
+* Ensure that const values will fit inside the specified builtin type.